MeowNowApp/MeowNow/README.md

   - Reduced load on the web server by offloading image processing
   - Automatic scaling to handle traffic spikes

+## Privacy Policy

+We take user privacy seriously.
+Please review our [Privacy Policy](privacypolicy.md) for details on how we handle user data.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+This means you are free to:

+- Use this software for commercial purposes
+- Modify the software
+- Distribute the software
+- Sublicense the software
+- Use the software privately

+Under the following conditions:

+- You must include the original copyright notice
+- You must include the license notice
+- For significant modifications, you must state that you changed the files
+- If you include a NOTICE file, you must include it in any redistributions

 ## Credits